aws-samples/aws-serverless-workshops/Auth/3_IAMAuthorization/README.md

 #### High-Level Instructions

 Browse to the IAM console and find your Cognito Identity Pool's authenticated user role.
-Create an in-line policy which provides for protected and private level access per-user by leveraging IAM policy variables.
+Create an in-line policy on this role which provides for [S3 bucket protected and private-level access](https://aws-amplify.github.io/docs/js/storage#file-access-levels) per-user by leveraging IAM policy variables.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>